 Autonomous workplace management is a style of work which aims to give employees full ownership over their workflow.
-In an autonomous environment a manager helps to outline a goal, but then sits back as members of the team decide how best to achieve that goal.
-The ownership given to team members in determining how best to use their skills to reach an objective is what sets autonomous management apart from traditional workplace hierarchies.
+In an autonomous environment a manager helps to outline a goal.
+After outlining the manager sits back as members of the team decide how best to achieve that goal.
+The ownership given to team members means they can determine how best to use their skills to reach an objective.
+Ownership is what sets autonomous management apart from traditional workplace hierarchies.

-Historically corporate management structures have been based around paternalistic leadership styles which often result in micro-managing.
+Historically corporate management structures have been based around paternalistic leadership styles which result in micro-managing.
 In a Global Survey conducted by McKinsey it was found that traditional workplace hierarchies are detrimental to employee well-being, while autonomous management fuels innovation.
-For Hadrian CEO, Rogier Fischer, although corporate hierarchies have their place, when it comes to start-ups, autonomous management is vital.
+For Hadrian CEO, Rogier Fischer, although corporate hierarchies have their place, when it comes to start-ups, autonomy and participative leadership is vital.
 Autonomy within the Hadrian team has allowed for the creativity and agility that has put it on a path to success.

-Autonomous workplace management is what allows Hadrian to truly embody the values that make it a successful start-up: boldness, openness, community and of course autonomy.
-By creating a space where employees feel comfortable challenging themselves and bringing forward new ideas, Hadrian helps its team members grow into even stronger innovators and risk-takers.
-In the ever-changing landscape of digital security innovation and a willingness to take creative risks is necessary to finding solutions.
+Autonomy in the workplace is what allows Hadrian to truly embody the values that make it a successful start-up: boldness, openness, community and of course autonomy.
+By creating a space where employees feel comfortable challenging themselves Hadrian helps its team members grow into even stronger innovators.
+In the ever-changing landscape of digital security increased levels of autonomy and a willingness to take creative risks is necessary to finding solutions.